buiductuan/simple-vuejs-with-rails-rest/README.md

-# SIMPLE RAILS 5 REST API
+# SIMPLE RAILS 5 REST API WITH VUEJS

 Example of a basic REST API to perform CRUD functions.
 Uses MySQL by default.
 Please add your own database and credentials